The Trust Fund Penalty in California Payroll Audits – What It Is and How to Avoid It

 A laptop is open to a screen that says protecting your california payroll - avoid the trust fund penalty

-If you're a business owner in California and you've fallen behind on payroll taxes, you're at risk of more than just back taxes and interest.
+If you’re a business owner in California and you’re behind on payroll taxes in California, you’re at risk of more than just back taxes and interest.
 The IRS—and in many cases, California state agencies—can hold you personally responsible for unpaid trust fund taxes.
 This is known as the Trust Fund Recovery Penalty (TFRP).

-Whether you’re being audited by the IRS, the EDD, or another California taxing agency, understanding how trust fund penalties work—and how to defend against them—is critical to protecting both your business and your personal assets.
+Whether you’re being audited by the IRS payroll tax enforcement, the EDD, or another California taxing agency, understanding how trust fund penalties work—and how to defend against them—is critical to protecting both your business and personal assets.

 At Boulanger CPA and Consulting PC, we represent business owners across Orange County and California who are facing payroll tax audits, enforcement actions, and trust fund assessments.
 This guide will explain: